laurenkolinger/3d/readme.md

 2. **PSX files not generated**

-   Ensure that the `psx_input` directory exists and is writable.
+   Ensure that the `psxraw` directory exists and is writable.
 Check the log file in the `reports` directory for error messages.

 3. **"Module 'numpy' has no attribute 'bool'"**